Heavy Seas and a Shark in Buffalo City

 The Men’s finalists took to the water straight after and saw a close fought final between JBay’s Steven ‘Steezy’ Sawyer and Kommetjie’s Mikey ‘Freestyle’ February.
 Goofy versus natural, each with a dynamic, smooth approach.
 Both surfers secured a 7-point keeper, but Steezy’s back up ride (a lowly 4.17) saw him secure the win by just 0.37.

-Another podium finish, sees MFeb hold onto the snazzy zebra-striped Surf City Series leader jersey while steadily climbing the QS rankings, currently sitting at number 47, after taking the win at the Nelson Mandela Bay Pro WQS 1000, last weekend.
+Another podium finish, sees MFeb hold onto the snazzy zebra-striped Skullcandy Leader Jersey while steadily climbing the QS rankings, currently sitting at number 47, after taking the win at the Nelson Mandela Bay Pro WQS 1000, last weekend.
 A few more solid results both at home and abroad, could catapult MFeb straight into the big show!

 Full press release to follow shortly.